wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bear-polar.md

 ## Totem Table

-In local cultures the bat is a symbol of ...
+In local cultures, it is a symbol of ...

 1. Strength
 1. Patience